digiltd/oh-rtd-test/Linux---OS-X.md

 Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should see your sitemap.

+## Performance Tuning
+Once your system is stable and configured the way you want it, review [[Performance Tuning|Performance]]

 ## To Upgrade
 Note: changed configuration files will be retained even on upgrades.